pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 node and builds Docker images from source and makes them available in the Pyrsia network, and another one that acts as a regular Pyrsia node, retrieving the transparency logs and the Docker image from the Pyrsia network. \

-(Note: in the current prototype, the build pipeline does not actually build the image, but downloads them from Docker Hub instead).
+> Note: in the current prototype, the build pipeline does not actually build the image, but downloads them from Docker Hub instead.

 The following scenario will be used: